This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 Please note if you qualify for progress renewal based on college coursework completed at another college, you must first request official transcripts to be sent directly to the Santa Monica College Admissions Office.
 Once those transcripts are on file in the Admissions Office you can then schedule a counseling appointment to petition for progress renewal.

-If you will not be completing the assessment at SMC because you meet any of the exemptions, you must provide official proof (e.g., college transcript, or an original AP report) that you meet the exemption criteria.
-Please hand-carry this information to a counselor at express counseling located in the counseling complex to obtain a waiver.
-Go to Assessment for additional information.
+If you will not be completing the placement process at SMC because you meet any of the exemptions, you must provide proof (e.g., college transcript, or an original AP college board report) that you meet the exemption criteria.

 Some colleges allow students to audit courses, meaning no units, credits, or grades are given for those classes.
 Because of the high demand for classes at SMC, SMC does not audit courses.
 SMC does, however, allow that courses be taken on a credit/no credit basis.